 The excess on a health insurance policy is the amount of money the policyholder pays towards the cost of their treatment when making an eligible claim.
 The exact amount varies, but policyholders are usually able to choose the excess they want, often from £100 up to £1,000.
 The rest of the claim amount is then covered by the health insurance provider, in line with any limits and other terms and conditions of the policy.

-A health insurance excess is beneficial for clients because it brings their premium down.
+A health insurance excess is beneficial for clients because it brings their premiums down.
 This is because you agree to pay a part of your treatment costs when claiming and therefore the provider discounts your premium at the beginning of your contract.

 In this article, we will explain health insurance excesses in more detail, including how they work and how they could benefit you.